Understand a fraction as a number on the number line; represent fractions on a number line diagram.

 Recognize and generate simple equivalent fractions, e.g., 1/2 = 2/4, 4/6 = 2/3.
 Explain why the fractions are equivalent, e.g., by using a visual fraction model.

 Device with web-browser–Chromebook, laptop, or desktop computer, iPhone or iPad

 Equivalent fractions are different fractions that name the same number.
 The numerator and the denominator of a fraction must be multiplied by the same non-zero whole number in order to have equivalent fractions.
 The presentations and videos below provide multiple explanations and examples.

-I really like this PPT on how to use equivalent fractions on a number line because it starts with the basics.
+This PDF is about learning to identify equivalent fractions on a number line called Number Lines, Fractions and Knowing How Far because it starts with the basics.
 That is, it shows a number line with whole numbers, then a number line counting by 5’s , then a number line with fractions.
-When teaching math, I think I could easily get students to generalize from counting by 5’s to counting by fourths.
+When teaching math, I think I could easily get students to generalize from counting by fives to counting by fourths.
 This PowerPoint presentation gives multiple ways to look at fractions on a number line to see how far you have canoed and whose turn it is to get out and run.
+Download the PPT version.

-I like this Number line and equivalent fractions examples PPT because I’ve found that the more concrete examples you can give students, the better they understand a concept.
+Number Line and Equivalent Fractions I’ve found that the more concrete examples you can give students, the better they understand a concept.
 Each example seems to make it a little clearer.
 The video below covers similar concepts and examples but in a slightly different way.
-Using both of these, either the same class period or a day apart reinforces students’ learning.
-Want a PDF?
-Get it here

 Because you can never have too many examples, here is another using equivalent fractions to compare fractions example as a PPT and this one also includes using fractions on a number line.
 If you’d rather have a PDF, get it here.